AndreasArvidsson/WinDSP/README.md

 **Delay**
 * Requires: value
-* Optional unitMeter parameter to use meters instead of milliseconds
+* Optional unitMeter parameter to use meters instead of milliseconds.
 ```json
 "delay": 5.2
 ```